Thermodynamics of interacting hard rods on a lattice: long range interaction

 from which all thermodynamic functions can be inferred.
-Expressed in term of $e$ and $\omega$, the pressure $p$, entropy $S$, internal energy $U$, heat capacity $C_p$, isothermal compressibility $\chi_T$ and expancivityb $\alpha$ are given respectively by
+Density $\rho$, entropy $S$, internal energy $U$, heat capacity $C_p$, isothermal compressibility $\chi_T$ and thermal expansion coefficient $\alpha_V$ are given by

-The previous general formalism for treating the nearest neighbor and long range interaction can be treated numerically for systems with any kind of interaction. the advantage of the formalism presented in this work is that it is more easier for numerical treatment compared to other approaches.
-In some cases such as hard rods with only hard core exclusion, all thermodynamic functions Eqs.~(\ref{eq:g})-(\ref{eq:alpha}) can evaluated analytically and explicitly as a function of the control parameters $N$, $p$ and $T$.
-For long range interactions, variation of thermodynamic function versus density can be still evaluated with a direct numerical calculation.
-When varying temperature, we have solved Eqs.~(\ref{eq:g})-(\ref{eq:alpha}) numerically using the Broyden algorithm.
+where $L=N/\rho$ is the volume.
+The problem of calculating the thermodynamics functions is reduced to calculate the function $\tilde{t}_i$ and its derivative with respect to pressure $p$ and inverse temperature $\beta$.
+The previous general formalism for treating the nearest neighbor and long-range interaction can be treated numerically for systems with any kind of interaction. the advantage of the formalism presented in this work is that it is easier for numerical treatment compared to other approaches.
+In some cases such as hard rods with only hard-core exclusion, all thermodynamic functions Eqs.~(\ref{eq:g})-(\ref{eq:alpha}) can be evaluated analytically and explicitly as a function of the control parameters $N$, $p$ and $T$.
+For long-range interactions, variation of thermodynamic function versus density can be still evaluated with a direct numerical calculation.
+To get the variation with respect to temperature, the numerical problem reduces to solve a system of nonlinear equations Eqs.~(\ref{eq:g})-(\ref{eq:alpha}) and we have done this using the Broyden algorithm.